Maria Torres-Springer Explained

 Harvard University (MPP)

-Maria Torres-Springer (born January 24, 1977) is an American government official and former nonprofit executive who is the Deputy Mayor for Housing, Economic Development, and Workforce for New York City.
-Previously the vice president for U.S. programs at the Ford Foundation, Torres-Springer was commissioner of the New York City Department of Small Business Services and its Department of Housing Preservation and Development.
-She was also the president and CEO of the New York City Economic Development Corporation.
+Maria Torres-Springer (born January 24, 1977) is an American government official and former nonprofit executive who is the First Deputy Mayor of New York City, assuming office on October 8, 2024.[4]
+Previously the vice president for U.S. programs at the Ford Foundation, Torres-Springer has been New York City's Deputy Mayor for Housing, Economic Development and Workforce; Commissioner of the New York City Department of Small Business Services; and Commissioner of the New York City Department of Housing Preservation and Development.
+She was also the president and CEO of the New York City Economic Development Corporation.[5]
+Torres-Springer is the first Filipina to serve as First Deputy Mayor of New York City.

 Early life and education